What is Bowed Tendon Horse and How It Can Affect Your Horse

 Giving Your Horse Supplements

-However, you may want your horse to get some extra nutrients that they can’t get from forage alone.
+However, you may want your horse to get some extra nutrients they can’t get from forage alone.

 TRI-ACTA for Equine